aosabook/500lines/contingent/chapter.rst

-3. The embedded cross reference in the first paragraph of ``api.html`` still has the old chapter title, so this chapter also needs to be rebuilt.
+3. The embedded cross reference in the first paragraph of ``api.html`` still has the old chapter title, and also needs to be rebuilt.

 What does Sphinx do? ::